RFC Idea: The AI-to-AI Handoff Protocol (AAHP)

 - The "What was NOT done" section proved more valuable than "What was done."
 Successor agents consistently reported that explicit negative assertions prevented them from making false assumptions about system readiness.

 - File-based handoff survived context window limits.
-Unlike system prompts that compete for tokens, handoff files can be selectively loaded - the successor reads STATUS.md first, then NEXT_ACTIONS.md, and only consults LOG.md for specific historical decisions.
+Unlike system prompts that compete for tokens, handoff files can be selectively loaded.
+The successor reads STATUS.md first, then NEXT_ACTIONS.md, and consults LOG.md only for specific historical decisions.

 - Git-committed handoffs enabled human oversight.
 Project maintainers reviewed handoff diffs in pull requests, catching cases where agents made incorrect assumptions or proposed architecturally unsound approaches.